Bible Reading Plans Your Children Will Enjoy

 I’m simply trying to illustrate that it can be very challenging to keep your kids excited about their daily Bible reading.

 I certainly understand that there is something to be said for developing the character to just push through.
 To make yourself read the more challenging passages of Scripture.
-However, I don’t believe that should begin when a child is just starting to read their Bible.
+However, I don’t believe that it should begin when a child is just starting to read their Bible.

 I want my children to have kid-friendly Bible reading plans they would look forward to and enjoy.
 That simply was not happening in my home.